PRIVACY POLICY

 • Time registration was confirmed

-• IP address of the inquiring computer
+• IP address of the requesting computer

 • Browser used and, if applicable, computer’s operating system